frankframework/frankframework/CONTRIBUTING.md

 ## Developing with Eclipse

+You can download Eclipse and load the Frank!Framework sources into it using the [Frank!Runner](https://github.com/ibissource/frank-runner).
+It will also take care of project Lombok.
+If you want to understand what you are doing, you can do it manually using the instructions of this section.
+If you use the Frank!Runner, you still need to do the Eclipse configurations that are explained here.

 ### Install Eclipse with Lombok

-- Download Eclipse from [Eclipse 2019-03](https://www.eclipse.org/downloads/packages/release/2019-03/r), choosing "Eclipse IDE for Enterprise Java Developers".
+- Download Eclipse from [Eclipse 2021-09](https://www.eclipse.org/downloads/packages/release/2021-09/r).
+This is an installer, run it.
+Choose "Eclipse IDE for Enterprise Java and Web Developers ".
 Note that 64-bit Eclipse doesn't work with 32-bit JRE/JDK (doesn't start without any message).
-There is no installer.
-To install Eclipse, just unzip your download to a directory of your choice.
 - Download the Lombok library.
 This is easier than letting Maven do the download and then finding the .jar file in Eclipse.
 Browse to https://projectlombok.org/.
 On the top menu, choose "Download".
 - Download version 1.18.12.
 You may need the link "older versions".
 - Run the .jar you downloaded.
 Under Windows you can double-click it.